How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Press the pointy edge on the wheel next to the piece using a wooden modeling tool to form the base of your cylinder.

-At this stage, you want to clean away as much clay at the base of the wheel as possible to make it easier to remove the clay from the wheel.
+At this stage, you want to clean away as much clay from the base of the wheel as possible to make it easier to remove the clay from the wheel.

 Compress and Smooth out the Rim:

 Compress the rim one more time and smooth it out.
-Again by holding the sides of the rim with the thumb and index finger of your anchor hand and place the index finger of your outside hand on the top of the rim.
-Be careful not to press too hard and misshapen the rim.
+Again, hold the rim’s sides with the thumb and index finger of your anchor hand, and place the index finger of your outside hand on top of the rim.
+Be careful not to press too hard and misshape the rim.
 You will want the rim to be smooth and rounded.
 Think of drinking from the rim.

 You can also go to this video on How To Throw A Cylinder On The Pottery Wheel Easy Beginners Guide